Events

 that framework’s idiom: React callback props, Vue typed emits (plus v-model

-on controlled components), and Angular real @Output() EventEmitters — with
+on controlled components), Angular real @Output() EventEmitters, and

-one permanent exception, the scroll-family events, which stay callback inputs
+translation — with one permanent exception, the scroll-family events, which

 Same event, different framework shape